How the UK EV Charger Grant Works for Homeowners in 2026

 - Pick an EV charger engineered for long-term reliability, sustainability, and ease of control.

-EcoFlow’s PowerPulse 2comes with an advanced smart mode feature that supports customizing energy goals and preferred charging times for optimized EV charging.
+EcoFlow’s PowerPulse 2 comes with an advanced smart mode feature that supports customizing energy goals and preferred charging times for optimized EV charging.

 Step 1: Get a quote for the installation work from an OZEV-authorized installer and find a legitimate installer near your area.